-No German transfer tax, value-added tax, stamp duty or similar taxes are assessed on the purchase, sale or other transfer of ADSs.
+No German transfer tax, value-added tax, stamp duty or similar taxes are assessed on the purchase, sale or other transfer of subscription rights to new ordinary shares, new ordinary shares or new ADSs.
 Provided that certain requirements are met, an entrepreneur may, however, opt for value-added tax on transactions that are otherwise tax-exempt.
 Net wealth tax (Vermögensteuer) is currently not imposed in Germany.